hamzameer8051-hub/letstest/README.md

 ## ❓ Troubleshooting

 ### "aws-config.json not found"
-This means you haven't run the initialization yet:
+This means you haven't run the initialization yet: Execute Backup.hook
-1. Open Kiro panel → Agent Hooks
-2. Click "Backup New Files"
-3. The config file will be created

 ### "Backup not working"
 - Verify hook is enabled in Kiro panel